jamesWalker55/reaper-scripts/scripts/menus/README.md

 # Various Dropdown Menus

+This script requires the "Required Functions" package to be installed.

 This package contains a bunch of dropdown menus.
 These menus attempt to organize Reaper actions to more accessible groups:

 - Arrangement menus: